 This process starts with understanding both typical behaviours of the criminal and how money mule scams work.
 The job is then to ensure client accounts are reviewed regularly, crucially comparing expected behaviours to actual behaviours.
 Although technology can’t stop money muling from happening, it can alert the bank that it has happened.

-What are the implications for mules
+What are the implications for money mules

 When a mule account has been detected, the consequences are serious.
 Those who do agree to help out in this way are usually unaware that they are laundering money or that it is a criminal offence, and sometimes a serious one.
 The bank account can be frozen for six years and can even result in a prison sentence of up to 14 years.